 Dr. Hunter earned a B.S. in mechanical engineering from the University of Florida, an M.S. in mechanical engineering from the University of New Mexico, an M.S. in nuclear engineering from the University of Wisconsin, and a Ph.D. in nuclear engineering from the University of Wisconsin.
 He was recognized as a distinguished alumnus by both the University of Florida and the University of Wisconsin.

-Prior to Quigo, Marty spent nearly 6 years at eBay, most recently as the SVP of Technology/CTO during which time he was also a member of eBay’s executive staff.
+Prior to Quigo, Marty spent nearly six years at eBay, most recently as the SVP of Technology/CTO, during which time he was also a member of eBay’s executive staff.

-Marty’s issued and pending patents range from authentication of electronic documents to the automated optimization of content, products and advertising based on aesthetic attributes.
+Marty’s issued and pending patents range from the authentication of electronic documents to the automated optimization of content, products, and advertising based on aesthetic attributes.
 Marty is also the recipient of the highest award given by the Director of the USSS to non Secret Service employees.